 The examiner should consider if unity of invention exists.
 If the examiner finds that lack of unity exists, he may issue an invitation to restrict the claims to a single searched invention or subject to Rule 66.1(e) pay additional fees to examine additional inventions before carrying out a top-up search or the issuance of either a written opinion at the international preliminary examination stage or the international preliminary examination report.
 See Chapter 10 for further details.

 The international preliminary examination is carried out in accordance with Article 34 and Rule 66.
 A written opinion will normally have been established on the application by the International Searching Authority.
-Usually this is considered as the first written opinion of the International Preliminary Examining Authority (see paragraph for the exceptions to this).
-The examiner performing the international preliminary examination, if he has not already done so during the international search, studies the description, the drawings (if any), and the claims of the international application, including any amendments and observations which may have been filed, and the documents describing the prior art as cited in the international search reportas well as any documents cited in a supplementary international search report and/or submitted by third parties.
+Usually this is considered as the first written opinion of the International Preliminary Examining Authority (see paragraph 3.19 for the exceptions to this).
+The examiner performing the international preliminary examination, if he has not already done so during the international search, studies the description, the drawings (if any), and the claims of the international application, including any amendments and observations which may have been filed, and the documents describing the prior art as cited in the international search report, as well as any documents cited in a supplementary international search report and/or submitted by third parties.
 The examiner then carries out a top-up search in accordance with Rule 66.1ter unless he considers that such a search would serve no useful purpose.
 He then determines whether a further written opinion (or a first written opinion in the exceptional case where a written opinion of the International Searching Authority has either not been prepared or else is not treated as the first written opinion of the International Preliminary Examining Authority) is required.

 Top-up Searches